Chris Head (politician): Political career

 When William Fralin retired in 2009 from his 17th House of Delegate seat, Head ran for the Republican nomination.
 He finished second in a five-way primary to William Cleaveland.

 Cleaveland chose not to run for a second term in 2011, and Head was nominated to replace him.
-Head defeated Democratic candidate Freeda S. Cathcart in the general election, 11852-6207.
+Head defeated Democratic candidate Freeda S. Cathcart in the general election, 11,852-6,207.

-Head is a member of the Appropriations; Health, Welfare & Institutions; and Military, Police, & Public Safety Committees.
+In the House, Head most recently served as Vice Chair of the House Committee on Health, Welfare, and Institutions, as well as on the House Committee on Commerce and Labor, the House Committee on Privileges and Elections, and the House Committee on Rules.
+He previously served on the House Committee on Appropriations, House Committee on Finance, and the House Committee on Military, Police, & Public Safety.
 He also serves on the Joint Committee on Administrative Rules, which reviews regulations of the executive branch.
 He is also the founder and chairman of the Business Development Caucus in the House of Delegates.
+He previously served as Co-Chair of the Virginia Small Business Commission.

+Following redistricting, Head sought election to the Virginia Senate in 2023.
+Head secured the Republican nomination uncontested and later defeated Democratic candidate Jade Harris in the general election (65.88% to 33.99%).
+He currently serves on the Senate Committee on Education & Health, the Senate Committee on General Laws & Technology, and the Senate Committee on Rehabilitation & Social Services.